 Pound Shops are Surprisingly Good

 I have come to love Poundland in the last couple of years because they really seemed to have upped their game.
 I get all my stationery from there, and some of my kitchen utensils from my first year of uni (I have graduated now) are still in full working order.
+Let’s be honest, Poundland is the definition of budget renovation.
 Their homeware sections provide a lot in the sense of storage and scents for the home.
 My office has a Coconut Room spray and it is honestly so refreshing -nothing you would expect from a pound.